 This team building game can be played by passing around emails throughout the workday, creating a short boost in morale and team building when it is all shared at the end of the day.

-Human Knot: Physical Team Building Activity for Small Group
+5 – Human Knot: Physical Activity

 In the age of technology, sometimes it’s good to do something physical.
 Get your team off their screens by playing Human Knot.